Spider Web Pretzels

 Sharing is caring!

-Spider web pretzels are an easy homemade Halloween candy, no baking required, yet they are deliciously spooktacular!
+These Chocolate Spider Web Pretzels are an easy homemade Halloween candy, no baking required, yet this Halloween treat is deliciously spooktacular!

 A spider web made from pretzel sticks and white chocolate, and decorated with a milk chocolate spider in the centre being held up.